tensorflow/community/rfcs/20181116-saved-model.md

 SavedModel SignatureDef outputs require each output to have a name.
 If a single dictionary is returned from the traced function, the string keys will be used to name outputs.
 Otherwise signature functions must return a flat list of `Tensor`s, and the outputs will be numbered ("output_1", "output_2", ...).
 Flattening outputs would be trivial before numbering them, but serving APIs would have no way to reconstruct the structure.

-Any return structure other than a dictionary with string keys or a flat list of Tensors from a function used to generate a signature will raise an exception on export.
+Any return structure other than a dictionary with string keys or a flat sequence of Tensors from a function used to generate a signature will raise an exception on export.
 Note that this limitation applies only to serving functions; functions attached to objects but not specified as signatures may have other output patterns.

 #### Protos in serving signatures, re-exporting